Jerrysmd/Jerrysmd.github.io/content/posts/20211218_2021-summary-video/index.md

 ---
-title: "Memories of 2021" # Title of the blog post.
+title: "A Year in Moments: 2021 Video Blog" # Title of the blog post.
 date: 2021-12-18T10:01:20+08:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.